orange flower in macro shot

 Or would you get up earlier, and move slower?
-Would you shower with reverence?
+Shower with reverence?
 Choose your clothing with intention?
-Present yourself not just as clean, but devotional?
+Present yourself not just as clean, but devoted?

 This Isn't Just About Hygiene.
-It's About Worship.
+It's About Respect.

-I can smell when you've smoked.
-I can tell when you didn't floss.
-I notice the stray hairs, the dry skin, the nervous sweat you tried to cover with a splash of cologne.
-And whilst I'm not here to shame you for being human—I am here to remind you that I am not just any Woman.
-You're not coming to Me like we are casual colleagues.
+I can smell when you've had a cigarette with your morning coffee.
+I can tell you didn't floss.
+I notice the stray hairs, the dehydrated skin, the nervous sweat you tried to cover with a splash of cologne.
+And whilst I'm not here to shame you for being human, I am here to remind you that I am not just any Woman.
+You're not coming to Me like we are casual mates.
 You're coming to Me to submit.
 To be seen, undone, remade.

 Your Preparation Is Your First Act of Devotion

-Before we ever meet, I'm already reading you.
-And your grooming speaks volumes.
+Before we ever meet, I'm already reading you - your grooming speaks volumes.

 And the one who shows up reeking of aftershave, unwashed, breath sour?
 Gone.
 Quietly.
 Painlessly.
 Blocked without a word.